shanudjn/shahazad-blog/content/blog/LinkedIn-Scraping/index.md

 ## Project Setup

 1. Create a folder.<br/>
-2. Open the folder from your terminal.
+2. Navigate to the folder from your terminal.
 Make sure you have NodeJS installed.<br/>
 3. In your terminal, run  `npm init`.
 This will create a `package.json` file inside your folder.

 ## Installing the dependencies